exercism/problem-specifications/exercises/pig-latin/instructions.md

 ## Rule 2

-If a word begins with a one or more consonants, first move those consonants to the end of the word and then add an `"ay"` sound to the end of the word.
+If a word begins with one or more consonants, first move those consonants to the end of the word and then add an `"ay"` sound to the end of the word.

 For example: